 - Customer Collaboration Over Contract Negotiation

-Traditional methodologies see plans as the backbones and root of all project success – deviations from it are seen as a risk and cost for the overall project.
-With shorter project cycles, Agile projects can easily respond to change and the continual process of refining goals, scope and deliverables through every iteration is the key to success
+Waterfall methodologies consider plans the backbone of all successful projects.
+Thus, project managers using Waterfall methodologies may view deviations from plans as a risk and cost to the overall project.
+With shorter project cycles, Agile projects can easily respond to change.
+Thus, they encourage the continual process of refining goals, scope, and deliverables through every iteration.

 There are twelve guiding Agile Principles:

-- Actively accommodate requirement changes throughout the project delivery process
+- Project managers should actively accommodate requirement changes throughout the project delivery process.

-- Collaboration between business stakeholders and team member throughout the project
+- Project managers should encourage collaboration between business stakeholders and team members throughout the project.

-- Face-to-face conversations are central for efficient and effective communication
+- Project managers consider face-to-face conversations central for efficient and effective communication.

-- Continually focusing on technical and design excellence leads to enhanced agility
+- Project managers continually focus on technical and design excellence to enhance agility.

-- Self-organizing teams make for the best frameworks, requirements and designs
+- Project managers believe that self-organising teams make for the best frameworks, requirements, and designs.

-Though there is no specific Agile process, there are many methodologies that have branched off and build specific processes based on these values and principles with popular one being Scrum, Lean and Kanban.
-Read more about those methodologies here.
+Though there is no specific Agile process, there are many methodologies that have branched off and build specific processes based on these values and principles with popular one being Scrum, Lean, and Kanban.

 Agile methodology benefits